-The Knowles Teacher Initiative—a private, operating foundation, established in 1999 and funded by an endowment from C. Harry and Janet H. Knowles—is seeking a Program Officer for Teacher Development to work as part of teams to implement and refine the Knowles Teaching Fellows and Senior Fellows Programs.
-The Teaching Fellows Program offers support and professional development for 165 promising new high school science and math teachers for five years.
+Knowles Teacher Initiative is seeking a Program Officer for Teacher Development to work as part of teams to implement and refine the Knowles Teaching Fellows and Senior Fellows Programs.
+The Teaching Fellows Program offers support and professional development for 35 promising new high school science and math teachers each year for five years.
 After Teaching Fellows complete the Teaching Fellows Program, they become Senior Fellows who work together as part of a network to improve math and science education across the country.
 Knowles seeks to strengthen the teaching profession and increase the US education system’s capacity to continually improve science and math education by creating a networked community of teachers who mentor and sustain new teachers, set and meet high standards for student learning, and create and uphold benchmarks of teacher professionalism grounded in a deep and nuanced understanding of the work of teaching.
 Rather than waiting for leaders to emerge from within the educational system, Knowles identifies and selects beginning teachers who show the potential to develop into outstanding teachers who lead from the classroom.
 For more information about Knowles Teacher Initiative programs and this position visit www.knowlesteachers.org/careers.

-An ideal candidate for the Knowles Program Officer position would be/have:
+A candidate for the Knowles Program Officer position must be:

 - Committed to the belief that teaching is a critically important, complex, intellectually challenging profession